 5. Explain the working principle of the spring balance.

-Answer: The spring balance works on the principle of Hook’s law.
+Answer: The spring balance works on the principle of Hooke’s law.
 It works on the fact that when a body is suspended from a vertical spring, the body produces an extension in the length of the spring proportional to its weight.

 6. What is true balance?